 Students assigned to various government and private agencies under joint supervision of agency and faculty.
+Major GPA of 3.0 or above required.
+Fall and Spring and other or on demand.
+1-6 Credits availability of professor.

-GE-470 Selected Topics: Geography

-Prerequisites: GE-102 or GL/GE-102
+GE-470 Selected Topics: Geography Prerequisites: GE-102 or GL/GE-102

-Topic or subject to be announced in advance; topic to be relevant to student needs and interests and availability of professor.
+Topic or subject to be announced in advance; topic to be relevant to student needs and interests and